BR0kEN-/cikit/docs/vagrant/wsl/README.md

   sudo pip install ansible
   ```

-- Install Vagrant inside of a WSL (https://www.vagrantup.com/docs/other/wsl.html#vagrant-installation, https://github.com/Microsoft/WSL/issues/733#issuecomment-266175270).
+- Install Vagrant inside of Ubuntu (https://www.vagrantup.com/docs/other/wsl.html#vagrant-installation, https://github.com/Microsoft/WSL/issues/733#issuecomment-266175270).
 You might change the value of the `VAGRANT_VERSION` but it must not be lower than `1.9.5`.

   You don't need to have Vagrant as a Windows program.
 Do never use `vagrant.exe` in a case you already have it and don't want to remove.